jmejia8/Metaheuristics.jl/docs/src/index.md

 - [BlackBoxOptim.jl](https://github.com/robertfeldt/BlackBoxOptim.jl): Optimizers for black-box optimization (no information about the objective function).
 - [NODAL.jl](https://github.com/phrb/NODAL.jl): Stochastic Local Search methods, such as Simulated Annealing and Tabu Search.
 - [Other Packages.](https://www.juliaopt.org/packages/)

+## Acknowledgments

+Jesús Mejía acknowledges support from the Mexican Council for Science and Technology (CONACyT) through a scholarship to pursue graduate studies at the University of Veracruz, MEXICO.
+This allowed the development of `Metaheuristics.jl` from August 2018 to July 2022.